unaizafaiz/automatic-essay-scoring-system/README.md

 4. Missing Verb: Using the Sentence Splitter from the StanfordParser, we are breaking the complete essay into sentences.
 * We are then checking whether each sentence has all the six main verb tag in them i.e. {“VBZ”, “VBP”, “VBG”, “VBN”, “VB”, “VBD”}

+5. Sentence Formation:
+*
+*
+*

+6. Text Coherency:
+* Collecting all the pronouns from each sentence.
+* Checking each pronoun in the sentence is available in the output of CoReferenceChain output.

+7. Essay Validness:
+*
+*
+*

 ## Error Patterns observed:
 1. Some essays contained patterns of the form “ true.This ” i.e., the sentences did not have a space after a full stop.
 This gave rise to the problem of that pattern being tagged with a single POS tag.
 In order to overcome this problem, we preprocessed our file content to include a space after a full stop.
 2. Some stop words are not recognized by the dictionary and hence a file name “wordStopper.txt” was created to ensure no stop word is being missed.